|Original-Odhner Model 127, c.1950|

 The Odhner 127 mechanism consists of just under 700 manufactured parts, arranged in three major assemblies:

 The base and side plates.

 The mechanism is built on a heavy die-cast base about 190mm wide by 140mm deep, formed into a pedestal about 25mm high.
-The two die-cast end plates are dowelled and screwed to the base, and are supported laterally by a heavy steel plate across the back.
-The extended bushings for the winding handle and the handle stop are screwed to the right-hand end plate.
+The two die-cast end plates are dowelled and screwed to the base, and are supported laterally by a heavy steel bracing plate across the back.
+The extended bearings for the winding handle and the handle stop are screwed to the right-hand end plate.

 The carriage frame.

 The sliding carriage is built on a one-piece die-cast frame about 210mm wide.
 The counter and accumulator registers are supported between the three vertical pillars.
 The slots and holes accommodate the carry and detent levers and their various shafts and springs.
 The carriage is positioned by a toothed rack which attaches to the front face at the lower left-hand side.

 The rotor consists primarily of ten die-cast pinwheels assembled side-by-side on a central 10mm shaft.
 The pressed-metal setting rings rotate in grooves between each pair of discs to extend or retract the pins.
 Three additional rotor discs to the left of the pinwheels extend the tens-carry across the full width of the accumulator register.
 A pair of threaded collars at the left-hand end clamp the discs tightly together to form a rigid assembly.